tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Room class
 	- TBD: should be able to get basic descriptions from Container and Creature classes
 		- TBD: need methods in class for this - reuse in Container & Creature examine
+	- TBD: for look, don't show container contents as 'nothing' if the container is_empty() ??
 	- IDEA: element_lst refers to the first-pass list of obj available in the room (i.e. not including those obj in containers or creatures)
 		- is node_lst a better term?
 		- Yes!! node_lvl is the key... imagine an inverted tree... node_0 is at top (say room), node_1 are immedaite contents of node_0, and node_2 = the contents of node_1